-DORMITORIES.
+leave on march 21 st - Sun.
+Return Phila april 2 nelDORMITORIES.
 The Academy maintains in Philadelphia Day and Evening schools only, and assumes no responsibility for students beyond the limits of the school buildings.
 However, women students registering at the Academy are granted the privilege of living in the dormitory system conducted by the Moore Institute of Art, Science, and Industry and the Philadelphia School of Design for Women.
 The Academy can highly recommend these accommodations.
 For rates, etc., write to Miss Julia Owing at 1922 Race Street, Philadelphia.

 CALENDAR.
-School year 1937-38.
-Registration . . . . . . . . . . . . (on or after) September 13th. the Thirty-sixth Annual Exhibition of Miniatures and the Student Exhibition from the Summer School at Chester Springs .
-November 6th.
-Thanksgiving Day holiday . . . . . . . . . . .
-November 25th.
-Christmas holiday . . . . . . . . .
-December 25th to January 3rd.
-First day of Pose for Stimson Competition in Sculpture . . .
-January 3rd.
-Registration for Second Term . . . . . . . (on or after) January 17th.
-Stimson Prize judgment and award . . . . . . .
-January 28th.
-Private view of The One Hundred and Thirty-third Annual Oil and Sculpture Exhibition . . . . . . . . .
-January 29th.
-Second Term except by special arrangement.
-Summer School, Chester Springs, Penna. (see Summer School catalogue for Day classes are held from nine to twelve and from one to four o'clock six days per week.
+School year 1936-37.
+Registration (on or after) September 14th.
+First Term begins Private View of the Thirty-fourth Annual Water Color Exhibition and the Thirty-fifth Annual Exhibition of Miniatures and the Student Exhibition from the Summer School at Chester Springs November 7th.
+Thanksgiving Day holiday November 26th.
+Christmas holiday December 25th to January 4th.
+First day of Pose for Stimson Competition in Sculpture January 4th.
+Registration for Second Term (on or after) January 18th.
+Stimson Prize judgment and award January 22nd.
+Private view of The One Hundred and Thirty-second Annual Oil and Sculpture Exhibition January 23rd.
+Second Term begins February 1st.
+Washington's Birthday holiday February 22nd.
+Stewardson competition March 22nd, 23rd and 24th.
+Stewardson Prize judgment and award Easter holiday March 26th and 27th.
+Placement of Cresson Competition exhibits May 17th to 21st.
+Judgment for Toppan Prizes Judgment for Cresson Scholarships, Thouron, Packard, Ramborger Prizes, May 25th.
+Exercises in Gallery F for the award of yearly prizes May 26th.
+Exhibition of Competitors' work May 27th to June 12th.
+Last day of Winter School No models are engaged to pose or criticism given for the last week of the Second Term except by special arrangement.
+Summer School, Chester Springs, Penna. (see Summer School catalogue for details) Day classes are held from nine to twelve and from one to four o'clock six details)

+days per week.
 Evening classes are held from seven to ten o'clock from Monday to Friday inclusive.
 All exceptions are noted in the Calendar above.